jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 \end{matrix}
 $$

-The catamorphism takes the data type in the form of the initial algebra
-$(Fix F, in)$ for some endofunctor $F$ which represents the pattern functor.
-Since it is initial, there exists a unique F-algebra homomorphism to some arbitrary algebra $(A, alg)$ in the category of F-algebras for the pattern functor $F$.
-The catamorphism corresponds to the observation of this homomorphism from the initial algebra to some algebra.
+The initial algebra is the data type $(Fix F, in)$, for some endofunctor $F$ which represents our pattern functor.

 This is can be implemented in Haskell as follows: